LaboratoireMecaniqueLille/Braking_tribometer_command/doc/hardware.md

 -----
 Gain: 413 rpm/V

-It is not really a sensor, it is the speed returned by the variator of the main motor.
+It is not really a sensor, it is the speed returned by the converter of the main motor.
 It is used to make sure to reach the target speed before the breaking.

 Position sensors